 The Dodd-Frank Act is far-reaching, and it would take a significantly longer time than this blog allows to explain it all.
 We recently hosted a webinar, however, to take a look at Dodd-Frank specifically as it relates to investment adviser registration as well as technology requirements for hedge funds.
-To listen to a replay of this event, click here.

 Below is a short summary of the legal requirements of Dodd-Frank presented during our webinar by Mimi Gross, Counsel at Bingham McCutchen.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act was set in motion in July 2010 as a fairly broad legislative action aimed to address a number of different risk and systemic issues within the financial markets.
 We’re heard rumors that the deadline for registration will be pushed back to Q1 2012, but we’ve yet to hear word on a specific date.*

 According to Dodd-Frank, an investment adviser is “any person who engages in the business of advising others or providing analyses or reports concerning securities for compensation,” which includes both hedge fund and private equity advisers.